Louce/portfolio-1/src/PRESENTATION.md

 **(SLIDE 12: Summary / Recap)**
 *   **Content:**
-    *   **Modern Foundation:** Next.js provides a performant, SEO-friendly base.
+    *   **Modern Foundation:** Next.js App Router provides a performant, SEO-friendly base.
     *   **Rapid, Custom UI:** Tailwind CSS + Shadcn/UI is a powerful combination for building beautiful, custom interfaces quickly.
     *   **Dynamic Experiences:** Framer Motion makes it easy to add fluid, production-grade animations.
     *   **Clean Architecture:** Separating logic into custom hooks is key to maintainability.
+    *   **Integrated AI:** Genkit makes adding powerful AI features surprisingly accessible.

 **(SCRIPT):**
 "So, to quickly recap: we leveraged Next.js for a high-performance foundation, combined Tailwind and Shadcn/UI for rapid and fully custom UI development, and brought it all to life with Framer Motion.
-And most importantly, we saw how architectural patterns like custom hooks lead to a cleaner, more professional codebase."
+And most importantly, we saw how architectural patterns like custom hooks and server actions lead to a cleaner, more professional, and highly capable codebase."

 **(SLIDE 13: Thank You & Links)**
 *   **Content:**
     *   **Thank You!**
     *   **Dendi Rivaldi**
-    *   **GitHub:** github.com/Louce/kineticfolio (Example URL)
+    *   **GitHub:** github.com/Louce/kineticfolio
     *   **LinkedIn:** linkedin.com/in/dendyrivaldi/

 **(SCRIPT):**